 She was born in Groningen in 1970, and began her career as a journalist/reporter for the regional press.
 Since her student days, she has made drawings for the Groningen pop-cultural centre Vera, where she also regularly performed as a drummer in several bands.
 Inspired by independent comics like Joe Matt's 'Peepshow', she started making comics herself, based on her own life.

 Barbara started self-publishing her open-hearted autobiographical 'Barbaraal' comix in 1996.
-In November, 1998, Barbara was in virtually all Dutch media when her comic book anthology 'Barbaraal Tot Op Het Bot' was published in traditional book format by the literary editor Nijgh & Van Ditmar.
+In November 1998, Barbara was in virtually all Dutch media when her comic book anthology 'Barbaraal Tot Op Het Bot' was published in traditional book format by the literary editor Nijgh & Van Ditmar.
 Since then, the publisher has released more collections, such as 'Je Geld of je Leven' (2003), 'Nu we hier toch zijn' (2005), 'Barbara weet het beter' (2006), 'Op tour door Spanje' (2007), 'Dan maak je maar zin' (2009) and 'Over de levensgenieter die haar angst voor de dood wil verdrijven' (2010).
 A collection of highlights was published in 2013 under the title 'Lang zal ze leven'.